digital-blueprint/formalize-app/README.md

 ### Update app

-If you want to update the DBP formalize App in the current folder you can call:
+If you want to update the dbp formalize app in the current folder you can call:

 ```bash
 npx @digital-blueprint/cli update-app formalize